riboflavin/test-framer-sync/compare/fathom-vs-fireflies-ai.md

 | Language Support                  | ✅ Multiple languages| ✅ Multiple languages|
 | Desktop App                       | ❌ No (Web-based)    | ❌ No (Web-based)    |
 | iPhone & Android Apps             | ✅ Yes (Both)        | ✅ Yes (Both)        |
-**Fathom**: Companies or individuals looking for a free tool with Zoom and calendar integration, as well as support for multiple languages, might find Fathom appealing.
-However, its lack of automation engine and limited integrations beyond HubSpot and Notion may hinder its usefulness in maximizing meeting productivity.
+Some people or companies might find Fathom appealing due to its free unlimited plan and integration with Zoom and calendars.
+However, both tools lack depth in integrations and may not fully assist users in meeting productivity.
+Fireflies.ai also offers a free plan with similar features, making it suitable for those looking for basic meeting support.

-**Fireflies.ai**: Users interested in a free plan with Zoom and calendar integration, along with iPhone and Android apps, could consider Fireflies.ai.
-Despite its user-friendly interface and language support, the tool falls short in terms of integration depth and actual meeting facilitation, as it lacks an automation engine and support for in-person meetings or local recording.
+Those interested in tools that integrate with HubSpot, Notion, and other platforms may prefer Fireflies.ai for its wider range of integrations.
+Despite both tools being easy to use and supporting multiple languages, users might find limitations in their ability to enhance meeting efficiency and productivity.
 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.